xy-241/CS-Notes/content/Networking Protocol/HTTP/HTTP 2.0.md

 - A [[HTTP 2.0]] improvement that allows client/server to push [[Network Object]] it thinks client/server needs without the need to receive any specific [[HTTP Request]] for the object.
 This **reduces the number of round trips taken**

 >[!caution]
 > However, if a host clicks on the web page, many network objects will be received.
-This may result in potential [[DDoS]: a single HTTP request can trigger multiple [[HTTP Response]].
+This may result in potential DDoS: a single HTTP request can trigger multiple [[HTTP Response]].
 >
 > If not tuned carefully, the server might push unnecessary or already-cached resources, **wasting bandwidth**.